 - Non-numeric: it consists of strings, binary objects, etc.

-Check out this Power BI DAX tutorial for more information:
+Check out this video on Power BI DAX for a better understanding of the topic:

 Importance of DAX in Power BI